 Ola grew up in a musically eclectic home listening to classical, jazz, pop and folk, a broad background he later incorporated into his classical composition studies at The Juilliard School, the Royal College of Music in London, and currently as a New York City-based freelance composer.
 He is especially inspired by the improvisational art of film composer Thomas Newman, jazz legends Keith Jarrett and Pat Metheny, glass artist Dale Chihuly and architect Frank Gehry.

-Ola’s albums include the bestselling Ola Gjeilo and Winter Songs on the Decca Classics label, featuring Tenebrae, Voces8 and the Choir of Royal Holloway.
-He also has two piano albums on the 2L label; Stone Rose and Piano Improvisations.
-All four recordings are available on Spotify, iTunes, Amazon, and all major platforms.
+An exclusive Decca artist, Ola’s albums include the bestselling solo piano album Night (2020) Ola Gjeilo (2016) and Winter Songs (2017), featuring Tenebrae, VOCES8 and the Choir of Royal Holloway.
+All recordings are available on Spotify, iTunes, Amazon, and all major platforms.

 In 2015, the Choir of King’s College Cambridge performed Ola’s Serenity (O Magnum Mysterium) at the annual BBC-televised Christmas Eve service.
 He is currently composer-in-residence with DCINY and Albany Pro Musica.

-Ola’s music is published by Walton Music, Boosey & Hawkes and Edition Peters.
+Ola’s music is published by Walton Music, Boosey & Hawkes, Chester Music and Edition Peters.
 For more information, please visit olagjeilo.com, or find Ola on Facebook, Twitter, and Instagram.

 Celebrity wedding at York Minster Read more